ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/WorkingOnAnHPC.md

 ### Interactive jobs
 We will start with a simple **interactive** job.
-Use `qsub -I -qnormal -lwalltime=00:05:00,storage=scratch/vp91` to start an interactive job.
+Use `qsub -I` to start an interactive job.
 You should see a sequence of output as follows:
 ~~~
 [pjh562@gadi-login-01 ~]$ qsub -I -qnormal -lwalltime=00:05:00,storage=scratch/vp91